Teaching Kids to Cope (TKC)

 Location/Institution: Not specified

-The purpose of this study was to evaluate an intervention [now called Teaching Kids to Cope (TKC)] designed to help high school students with depressive symptomology to effectively cope.
-Students with depressive symptomatology were randomized into control or intervention groups.
-Measures include the Reynolds Adolescent Depression Scale (RADS), the Jalowiec Coping Scale (JCS), the Life Events Checklist (LEC), and the Student Information Form.
-Results indicate that the intervention groups demonstrated reduced depressive symptoms in females and a wider range of coping, compared with controls.
-The RADS scores of female participants in the intervention group decreased significantly on post testing, whereas RADS scores among females in the control group actually increased at the posttesting.
-There was no significant change in RADS scores of the males over time in either the control or the intervention group.
-Limitations include reliance on self-reported measures, generalizability due to ethnicity and geographic setting, small sample size, and lack of postintervention follow-up.
+The purpose of the study was to evaluate a program [now known as Teaching Kids to Cope (TKC)] designed to help high school students with depressive symptomology to effectively cope.
+Participants were randomized to the TKC intervention group or the control group, in which participants received services as usual.
+Measures utilized include the Reynolds Adolescent Depression Scale (RADS), the Jalowiec Coping Scale (JCS), the Life Events Checklist (LEC) and the Student Information Form.
+Results indicate that the intervention group (TKC) demonstrated reduced depressive symptoms in females and a wider range of coping compared with controls.
+Limitations include reliance on self-reported measures, lack of generalizability due to ethnicity and students in other geographical settings, and lack of follow-up.

 Length of controlled postintervention follow-up: None.